 Why Yarn Soup?

-Naming a new business can be one of the most difficult aspects of getting it started—especially when you love words and word play as much as I do.
+Naming your business can be one of the most difficult aspects of getting it started—especially when you love words and word play as much as I do.
 It’s hard to choose a name that’s not cutesy, overly personal, or meaningful to the point of being obscure.

 So I did the only rational, impartial thing I could to avoid getting stuck: I let my brother name it.